 Post-college prep: Dance at Florida State offers multiple opportunities for students to be exposed to the industry, including a semester in NYC featuring classes, performances, and internship opportunities at the likes of Alvin Ailey American Dance Theater, American Ballet Theatre, and the Merce Cunningham Trust.
 At the main campus, students also attend regular dance forums—including lectures by industry professionals—throughout their undergraduate careers.

-Notable alumni include: Lela Aisha Jones, Yeman Brown, Jawole Zollar
+Notable alumni: Lela Aisha Jones, Yeman Brown, Jawole Zollar

 Skill-building: Juilliard students study four years of ballet technique (courses include pointe and classical partnering), various modern techniques (including Graham, Limon, and Cunningham), contact improvisation, repertory, and contemporary partnering, as well as jazz, tap, and hip-hop.
 Freshmen are also offered one-on-one sessions in Alexander Technique.